dmr-analysis/dmr_analysis/Docs/demo2.md

 in_wgbs_folder='../../final_demo_data/hap1_cell/in_data/WGBS-data/'

 #path of input reference genome folder
-#-- where genome size file and refFlat files will be used in making predefined genomic regions (e.g., TSS, TES, gene et al.) by using hmst-seq-analyzer
+#-- where genome size file and refFlat files will be used in making predefined genomic regions (e.g., TSS, TES, gene et al.) by using dmr_gene_annotation
 in_genome_folder='../../final_demo_data/genome/hg38/'
 in_genome_refFlat='hg38.refFlat.txt'
 in_genome_size='hg38.chrom.sizes.clear.sorted'